 • Carrier for under-3s.
 Sidewalks across Thailand are uneven, broken, or absent.
 A carrier handles temples, markets, and Old Town strolls.
 A stroller stays at the hotel and the airport.

-• Light layers for over-air-conditioned everything.
+• Light layers for the aggressive air conditioning everywhere.
 Restaurants, malls, taxis, trains, and BTS cars run aggressively cold.
-A long-sleeve cotton layer for each kid prevents the cold-shop chill that triggers the first sniffle.
+A long sleeve cotton layer for each kid prevents the chill from cold shops that triggers the first sniffle.

 Diapers, formula, baby food, baby clothes, and prescription medication (carry your doctor’s letter) are widely available in 7-Eleven, Boots, Big C, and Tops Market.